Dominic Smith Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 23rd in the league.
+- The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Cubs have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.

-- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (98 total, 1.1 per game).
+- The Cubs allow the eighth-fewest home runs in baseball (100 total, 1.1 per game).

-- The left-hander's last time out came on Saturday, July 8 against the New York Yankees, when he went four innings, surrendering four earned runs while allowing six hits.
+- The right-hander's last time out was on Friday, July 7 against the New York Yankees, when he threw eight scoreless innings while allowing only one hit.

+- The 31-year-old has amassed an ERA of 6.15, with 7.9 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.